wazuh/wazuh-documentation/source/getting-started/index.rst

 How to install Wazuh
 --------------------

 The Wazuh solution is composed of three :doc:`central platform components <components/index>` and a single universal :doc:`agent </installation-guide/wazuh-agent/index>`.
-For installing Wazuh in your infrastructure, you can check the following sections of our documentation:
+For installing Wazuh in your infrastructure, intermediate Linux experience is required.
+You can check the following sections of our documentation:

 -  The :doc:`Quickstart </quickstart>` is an automated way of installing Wazuh in just a few minutes.
 -  The :doc:`Installation guide </installation-guide/index>` provides instructions on how to install each central component and how to deploy the Wazuh agents.